Vedant-Mhatre/AWS-notes/Databases/README.md

 * Redshift Always attempts to maintain atleast 3 copies of your data(original and replica on compute nodes and a backup on S3)

-* Can also asynchornously replicate your snapshots to S3 in another region for disaster recovery
+Can also asynchornously replicate your snapshots to S3 in another region for disaster recovery

-* Priced acrossed compute node hours.
+Priced acrossed compute node hours.
 Not charged on leader node hours, only compute node hours will incur charges

-* Also charged for backups and data transfer(only within VPC)
+Also charged for backups and data transfer(only within VPC)

-* currently available in only 1 AZ
+currently available in only 1 AZ

 can restore snapshots to new AZs in event of an outage

 backups is enabled by default with a 1 day retention period

 ### Aurora:
-1. Starts with 10 GB storage, scales in 10GB increments to 64TB (storage autoscaling)
+* Starts with 10 GB storage, scales in 10GB increments to 64TB (storage autoscaling)
-2. Compute resources can scale upto 32vCPUs
+* Compute resources can scale upto 32vCPUs
-3. 2 copies of data is contained in each AZ, with minumum of 3 availability zones.
+* 2 copies of data is contained in each AZ, with minumum of 3 availability zones.
 6 copies of your data.

-Automated backups are always enabled, they do not impact db performance
+* Automated backups are always enabled, they do not impact db performance

-you can also take snapshots, they wont impact performance
+* you can also take snapshots, they wont impact performance

-you can share snapshots with other aws accounts
+* you can share snapshots with other aws accounts

-AUrora serverless DB cluster automatically starts up, shuts down and scales capacity up or down according to needs
+* Aurora serverless DB cluster automatically starts up, shuts down and scales capacity up or down according to needs

 - cost effective option for infrequent, intermittent or unpredictable workloads

 ### Elasticache:
-2 options:
+Two options:
-1. Memcached
+* Memcached
-2. Redis
+* Redis

-If you want really simple cache to offload database go with memcached, its able to scale horizontally and and has multi threaded performance
+####  If you want really simple cache to offload database go with memcached, its able to scale horizontally and and has multi threaded performance

-If you are going to need advanced data types or ranking/sorting datas or pub/sub capabilities, multi AZ etc then go with Redis
+####  If you are going to need advanced data types or ranking/sorting datas or pub/sub capabilities, multi AZ etc then go with Redis

 ####  Redis is multi AZ, you can do backups and restores of redis